 LoL has two currencies: Riot Points (RP), which are bought with real money, and Influence Points (IP) which are earned solely by playing games.
 Champions can be bought with both, but every week there will be ten free champions to play with.
 Play these

 champs instead.
 Get a feel for each type of champion and see which you find more fun.
 It's far better to do this as opposed to buying a champ randomly and ultimately being unhappy with it.
-Also, (it's rumored) you can get ONE refund opportunity for (I believe I read) up to 3 RP purchases.
-After that, it's your own fault for spending RP.
+You can also get three refund opportunities for both IP and RP purchases.

 2. Don't buy Tier 2 Runes.